1 Anglo French Law

 16 Confidentiality and Conflicts

 16.1 We confirm that, where you give us confidential information, we shall keep it confidential at all times unless the law requires otherwise or with your consent.
-Such information may also be protected by legal professional privilege in certain circumstances.

 16.2 Any letters, documents, information or advice which we provide to you during the course of our engagement is given in confidence solely for the purpose of our engagement and is provided on condition that it is not disclosed or made available to any third parties (being persons other than those to whom it is addressed) unless otherwise agreed by us.